eafflu/runtime/README.md

 createEnemy(1200,groundY-500);
 ```

-Once you have written the code correctly you will have a working enemy for your game.
+Once you have completed this step, you will have a working enemy for your game.
 Now you need to make it your own.
-Change the code in your `createEnemy` function to customize the enemy for your game.
+Change the code in your `createEnemy` function to customize the enemy for **your** game.

 Finally, add an object for your enemy locations in `levelData.gameItems` and then modify your code to create enemies from that data.